-Dr Cathy Frazer, the principal of Textual Communication, is a science communication specialist, communicating scientific, statistical and technical information to general audiences.
+Dr Cathy Frazer, the principal of Textual Communication, is a science communication specialist, communicating scientific, statistical and technical information to audiences be they everday Australians or government or national agencies.

 While writing and substantive editing are her focus, Cathy has a broad base of communication skills, as well as support from skilled designers and other communication professionals.